rb2nem/nem-dev-guide/website/content/03b-accounts.md

 What's more, you can increase the security of your account by using multi-sig, with which multiple accounts have to validate transactions from one account.

+## Account data

+The blockchain stores the following data about accounts:

+* address: the account address
+* balance: the amount of micro-XEMs stored in the account.
+* importance: denotes the probability of an account to generate the next block in case the account has harvesting turned on.
+* public key: the public key of the account can be used to validate signatures of the account
+* label: unused, always null
+* harvestedBlocks: the number of blocks this account has generated.

+## The public key of the account is not empty, why?

+The public key of an account will be stored on the blockchain with the first transaction issued the account.
+An account which hasn't issued any transaction will have its public key field empty.

 ## Generating a key-pair